glynawe/Vanilla/vanillaC.md

 **A quick comparison to C.**

-- There is a true module system for defining ADTs.
+- There is a true module system for defining abstract data types.
-- There is a method-call syntax for ADT objects.
 - There is no macro system, but constants and constant expressions are part of the language.
 - Pointers cannot point to arbitrary locations, just to allocated objects.
 - Pointers are not used to implement arrays.
+Arrays are a type.
+- Array argument lengths are always known.
 - The pointer dereference operator is postfix.
-- Array argument lengths are always known.
+- Types are inferred when declaring new variables.
 - There is a smaller selection of numeric types.
 - There is no automatic casting between types.
 - The `for` statement is less intricate.
 - There is a smaller number of operators, less common operations are builtin functions.
 - Functions that access hardware and circumvent the type system must be imported from the `SYSTEM` module.

+**A quick comparison to C++ and Java.**

+- The units of encapsulation are modules, typically containing types and functions for ADTs.
+- Nevertheless, ADT function calls resemble method calls.
+- Parameterized modules (functors) take the place of C++ templates and Java generic classes.
+- Unlike generic classes, functors can supply whole groups of interrelated types.
+- There is no inheritance of implementation, but inclusion of trait functions is possible.

 # Program Structure